bedapisl/citadel/README.md

 RTS game written in C++

 #Download binary
 This is the easiest option of trying this game.
-It should work on recent Linux distributions.
+It should work on recent Linux distributions (with glibc version at least 2.15, tested on Debian Jessie and Fedora 21).

 1) Install git ("apt-get install git", "yum install git", ...).